Can You Drink Alcohol While on Accutane?

 What are the Side Effects of Using Accutane While Drinking Alcohol - The Skincare Culture

-The combination of Accutane and alcohol can also lead to stomach problems, including nausea and vomiting.
+Since both substances are processed through the liver, consuming Accutane and alcohol simultaneously can also lead to stomach problems, including nausea and vomiting.

-Furthermore, using Accutane while drinking alcohol can increase your risk of experiencing side effects such as even more severe headaches and dry skin.
+Furthermore, drinking alcohol while using Accutane can increase your risk of experiencing side effects such as severe headaches and dry skin.

 Moreover, alcohol and Accutane both affect the levels of dopamine in the brain.